CMU-IDS-Fall-2023/final-project-think_op/Report.md

 ![Map](images/GTD_P2.png)

-The above map shows that the terrorist attacks have occured all over the globe.
+The above map shows that the terrorist attacks have occurred all over the globe.
 Even the developed countries show a surprisingly high number of attacks.
 In this map we can see where the different groups operate.
 For e.g. Taliban is only active in Afghanistan, whereas groups such as Al-Qaeda and ISIL (ISIS) have conducted terrorist attacks in a variety of places (e.g. France).

 ![Bar chart of targets](images/GTD_P3.png)

-The above bar chart shows that Iraq, Afghanistan, Pakistan, India, and Colombia are the countries where the most number of terrorist incidents occured.
+The above bar chart shows that Iraq, Afghanistan, Pakistan, India, and Colombia are the countries where the most number of terrorist incidents occurred.

 ![Sunburst chart](images/GTD_P5.png)

-From the sunburst chart, we see that overall, the most number of attacks have occured on Military, Police, Private citizens/properties, government buildings, and businesses.
+From the sunburst chart, we see that overall, the most number of attacks have occurred on Military, Police, Private citizens/properties, government buildings, and businesses.
 We observe some interesting patterns by using the filters here.
 For e.g. US has a huge category called "Abortion related" where terrorist attacks have been done on abortion clinics and employees.
 It is not something that is seen in most other countries.
-In Israel, we see that highest number of attacks have been done on private citizens and properties.
+In Israel, we see that the highest number of attacks have been done on private citizens and properties.

 ![Bar chart of perpetrators](images/GTD_P4.png)